jeansibelius/mouser/README.md

-# Rat
+# Mouser

-Use a smartphone to control your computer mouse.
+Mouser (mouse remotely): use a smartphone to control your computer mouse.

 ### Why?

-Out of laziness.
 Sometimes the computer is far away and clicking something would require getting up.

 ### Notes/ideas